- What is it?

 All park roads are reserved for brewers and festival workers only.
 The small lots there will be reserved for brewers and festival volunteers who have heavy kegs and dispensing equipment to haul.
-(If you take up their spaces, how are they going to be able to serve you beer?)

 The best advice is don’t even think about parking at the park or even near the park:

 - Get dropped off by your designated driver

 - Park downtown in a city parking ramp and enjoy a scenic walk from downtown to the park